 Killarney, Kerry County, Ireland, must be one of the world’s best family destinations.
 As we explored, we saw families everywhere; hiking, biking, tandem biking, swimming, picnicking and climbing.
 All ages, sizes and types of families were enjoying Killarney National Park as well as the fun beaches, quaint towns and picturesque historical sites all over the Iveragh Peninsula.

 Hotel Killarney, where we stayed, was the ideal hotel for families, with a gigantic indoor playroom, game room for older kids, multiple outdoor play areas, and free clubs for all ages with spectacularly fun offerings.
 Hotel Killarney’s various dining rooms are also very child friendly.
-Each morning that we visited the breakfast room, we were impressed at the number of families dining together.
+Each morning that we had a fabulous Irish breakfast and we were impressed at the number of families dining together.
+It was the perfect time to visit Ireland.
 While you are in Killarney, here are 5 places you absolutely must visit.

 FYI, The Ring of Kerry circumnavigates the Iveragh Peninsula on the west coast of Ireland.
 Everything on this list is situated along the Ring of Kerry.